kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

         db.DeptAvgTenure,
         db.Salary75thPercentile,
         CASE
-            WHEN em.e.BaseSalary >= db.Salary75thPercentile THEN 'High Performer'
+            WHEN em.BaseSalary >= db.Salary75thPercentile THEN 'High Performer'
-            WHEN em.e.BaseSalary >= db.DeptAvgSalary THEN 'Above Average'
+            WHEN em.BaseSalary >= db.DeptAvgSalary THEN 'Above Average'
             ELSE 'Below Average'
         END AS SalaryPosition,
         CASE
-            WHEN em.TenureMonths >= 36 AND em.e.BaseSalary < db.DeptAvgSalary THEN 'Promotion Candidate'
+            WHEN em.TenureMonths >= 36 AND em.BaseSalary < db.DeptAvgSalary THEN 'Promotion Candidate'
             WHEN em.TenureMonths >= 24 AND em.ProjectCount >= 2 THEN 'Development Ready'
             WHEN em.TenureMonths < 12 THEN 'New Employee'
             ELSE 'Stable'
         END AS CareerStage,
         CASE
             WHEN em.Title NOT LIKE '%Senior%' AND em.TenureMonths >= 36
-                 AND em.e.BaseSalary >= db.DeptAvgSalary THEN 'Senior Role Transition'
+                 AND em.BaseSalary >= db.DeptAvgSalary THEN 'Senior Role Transition'
             WHEN em.Title NOT LIKE '%Manager%' AND em.Title NOT LIKE '%Director%' AND em.TenureMonths >= 60 AND em.ProjectCount >= 3 THEN 'Leadership Track'
             WHEN em.ProjectCount = 0 AND em.TenureMonths >= 6 THEN 'Project Assignment Needed'